kirithikask/EduAI-Learning-Assistant-Dynamic-Quiz-Scaling/README.md

 📌 Tech Stack

-Frontend/UI: Java Swing / JavaFX
+Frontend/UI: Java Swing / JavaFX for building interactive user interfaces.

-Backend Logic: Core Java, JDBC
+Backend Logic: Core Java with JDBC for handling application logic and database connectivity.

-Database: MySQL
+Database: MySQL for storing subjects, topics, notes, resources, and student progress.

+PDF Handling: Apache PDFBox for extracting text from PDF notes.

+Libraries for gamification, charts, or progress visualization in Java.

 📌 OOP Concepts Used